-In complaints or claims submitted by users of payment services in relation to the rights and obligations arising from Titles II and III of Royal Decree-Law 19/2018, of November 23, on payment services, Customer Services or the Customer Ombudsman must respond no later than fifteen business days of receipt of the complaint or claim.
-In exceptional situations, if a response cannot be offered within fifteen working days for reasons beyond the control of Customer Services or the Customer Ombudsman, the competent
+In complaints or claims submitted by users of payment services regarding the rights and obligations arising from Titles II and III of Royal Decree-Law 19/2018 of 23 November, on payment services, Customer Service must respond no later than fifteen business days after the complaint or claim is submitted by the client to the bank.
+In exceptional situations, if a response cannot be provided within fifteen business days for reasons beyond the control of Customer Service, a provisional response will be sent, clearly stating the reasons for the delay and specifying the timeframe within which the payment services user will receive the final response.
+In any case, the limit for receiving the definitive response shall not exceed one month.

-The customer may go to the Complaints Services of Banco de España,Comisión Nacional del Mercado de Valores or the Directorate-General for Insurance and Pension Funds if the response from Customer Services or the Customer Ombudsman were not satisfactory, or if no response was received after having proved that the following maximum limits from the date of filing the complaint or claim had been exceeded: fifteen working days if the complaint or claim is about a payment service, one month if the complaint or claim is not about a payment service and the customer is an EU-resident consumer, and two months if the complaint or claim is not about a payment service and the customer is a non-EU resident consumer or a non-consumer.
-In addition, if the customer is an EU-resident consumer, they will not be able to go to the Complaints Services of Banco de España, Comisión Nacional del Mercado de Valores or the Directorate-General for Insurance and Pension Funds more than a year has passed after filing the complaint or claim with Customer Services or the Customer Ombudsman.
+The customer may turn to the Complaints Service of the Bank of Spain, the National Securities Market Commission, and the Directorate General of Insurance and Pension Funds if the response from Customer Service (or the Customer Ombudsman) was not satisfactory, or if no response was received after confirming that the previously established maximum deadlines had elapsed.
+In addition, if the customer is an EU-resident consumer, they will not be able to go to the Complaints Services of the Bank of Spain, the National Securities Market Commission, or the Directorate-General for Insurance and Pension Funds for more than a year after filing the complaint or claim with Customer Services (or, in the case of individual pension plans, the Customer Advocate).

 Supervising Bodies Complaints Services